BernhardZuba/zs.js/README.md

 *	Displaying messages (e.g. dialogs/modals, toasts, snackbar, ...)
 *	Browser/Table

+You have to implement your own code for these interfaces.
+I will provide simple example applications later.

 The framework enforces a MVVM-Pattern.

 The model is completely separated and interchangeable.
 A PHP template is included within this package.
 But other programming language can be used and examples will be provided later.